Jldevictoria/Oldentide/server/README.md

     go get <...>

-cd into the src/server folder and run
+cd into the server folder and run

     go install

 or

     go install /path/to/Oldentide/server

 If everything built properly, the executable for the server should be found in your $GOBIN directory ($GOPATH/bin)